artistic research

 Artwork by Denise Bettelyoun

-At the beginning of my artistic career, which began at the Art Academy HfG/ Offenbach, I used textiles and textile techniques as media of my artwork.
-I work hard at deconstructing cultural and traditional receptions connected to textiles and textile techniques.
-I mainly do this by working subversively with culturally defined meanings and traditional viewpoints on textiles and handicrafts, aiming at deconstructing them and thereby showing, that there is a lot more creative potential within the textile media in art, which goes way beyond clothing, decoration and functional usages of the feminine sphere.
+It´s time to overcome ignorance and open up to the wide span of creative possibilities that actually exist for artists working with the textile media.
+I work hard at deconstructing cultural and traditional receptions connected to textiles and textile techniques, mainly by working subversively with culturally defined meanings and traditional viewpoints- or widespread expectations connected to textiles and handicrafts.
+Thereby showing, that there is a lot more creative potential within the textile media in art, that goes way beyond clothing, decoration and functional usages.

-This was the reason, why I pursued deepening my knowledge and skills, by not only working practically as an artist with textiles and textile techniques, but also by writing my thesis about the textile media in art of the 21st century and therefore reflecting the textile media practically, theoretically and scientifically.
+This was the reason, why I pursued deepening my knowledge and skills, by not only working practically as an artist with textiles and textile techniques for a span of over 31 years, but also by writing my thesis about the textile media in art of the 21st century and therefore reflecting the textile media practically, theoretically and scientifically.
+This has furthered my deeper understanding of textile work, its´ effects, creative potential an immanent purpose and meaning.

 In my view, the textile media within artistic work is a „social surface“ which is supercharged with cultural, traditional, haptic, structural, social, economical, gender-constituting, political, and religious meanings.
 These flow into artwork and strongly influence the publics´ reception.
+As the field of art is a freed space, it enables artists, scientists and students to challenge and question established conceivabilities of textiles- therefore opening up to innovation.
+This is a highly interesting field of work, which is gaining importance in times of unfolding virtuality in all life-spaces.

 Through creative processes which are intitiated and inspired by the textile material, I am slowly uncovering, discovering and approximating the range/ span of possibilities, that the textile within art can actually entale.
-My work clearly aims at transcending limitations based on traditional and cultural established perceptions, usages and stereotypical viewpoints of the textile media in art.
+My work clearly aims at transcending limitations.The textile media, handicrafts, crafting- and DIY-Cultures stand surrogate for authentic feeling, materiality, haptics, manual dexterity and discipline.
+At the same time, they convey alternatives that answer to the problems of climate change, ecological and economical factors, capitalist exploitation, sweat shop work and the loss of connection to nature.

 © Denise Bettelyoun